duracell80/MoodeRadio-Get/README.md

 FM Radio Server.
 There exists a streamer that turns a local FM station obtained via the SDR compatible DVB-T dongles into a feed playable over the local network.
 This means you could for example use Moode as a radio server to listen to local radio as an online radio stream either on the same device via a playlist file or another device using VLC or a browser.
 Try it out by running the install.sh from here https://github.com/duracell80/RTLUtils.

-Why not just listen to your FM station via their online feed?
-Two things here that are really important ...
-Your local radio station may not have the rights to broadcast sports events on their online stream.
-Bandwidth costs them money.
-When your internet goes down or your out of range of a network your FM radio keeps working, if you have a good signal you can hear a much clearer broadcast.
-You can support your local stations by choosing to listen to their over the air broadcasts rather than their online broadcasts.
-Plus it's really cool, why we don't yet have Radio over IP in our homes when we have things like HDHomerun for our TV's is a little odd.
-Silcon Dust could easily add an FM over IP feature to their product.

 ## Navigating the Community Radio Browser UI